kohler/hotcrp/devel/apidoc/submissions.md

 Setting `p=new` will create a new submission; the response will contain the chosen submission ID.

-The modification may be specified:
+The modification is specified in JSON in any of these forms:

+1. In a JSON-formatted request parameter named `json`.
-1. As a JSON request body (when the request body has content-type `application/json`).
+2. As a JSON request body (when the request body has content-type `application/json`).
-2. As a ZIP archive (when the request body has content-type `application/zip`).
+3. As a ZIP archive (when the request body has content-type `application/zip`).
 The archive must contain a file named `data.json`; it may contain other files too.
-3. As a JSON-formatted request parameter named `json` (when the request body has content-type `application/x-www-form-urlencoded` or `multipart/form-data`).
 4. As a previously-uploaded JSON or ZIP file, represented by an [upload token](#post-upload) in the `upload` parameter.

-In all of these, the modification is defined by a JSON submission object.
-The fields of this object define the modifications applied to the submission.
+The JSON object is a submission object whose fields define the modifications applied to the submission.
+The object need not specify all submission fields;
-The object need not specify all submission fields; absent fields remain unchanged.
+absent fields remain unchanged.

 The `p` request parameter is optional.
 If it is unset, HotCRP uses the `pid` from the supplied JSON.
 If both the `p` parameter and the JSON `pid` field are present, then they must match.

+The API also supports form upload using the parameter conventions of the HotCRP web application.
+These conventions are subject to change, and third-party applications should prefer JSON.

-To test a modification, supply a `dry_run=1` parameter.
+To test a modification without saving, supply a `dry_run=1` parameter.
 This will test the uploaded JSON but make no changes to the database.

 ## ZIP and form uploads